richardwilliamson/ArdR120/README.md

 # ArdR120
-Arduino project to allow a Strand R120 remote to work with Eos over TCP using the ESP8266 chip - developement done using an Adafruit Huzzah board with a Max232 chip to shift the serial data to RS232 levels
+Arduino project to allow a Strand R120 remote to work with Eos over TCP using the ESP8266 chip - developement done using an Adafruit Huzzah board with a Max232 chip to shift the serial data to RS232 levels - PCB design is in the PCB folder

-Specifically targetted to work with the Stage Electrics version of the R120 which has fewer buttons and a smaller display, but is a much nicer box
+Specifically targetted to work with the Stage Electrics version of the R120 which has fewer buttons and a smaller display, but is a much nicer box, so all the features can be accessed with the reduced number of buttons

 # User
-The remote can be configures to send commands either as the connnected console's own user, or a specified user
+The remote can be configured to send commands either as the connnected console's own user, or a specified user.
+Note that a limitation of the EOS OSC API currently means that all OSC devices share a user - which is a pain!

 # Shift keys

 @Att button is effectively shift, but has different behaviour to the shift button on the console in order to leverage additonal remote functionality

-The are accepted:
+The following commands are accepted:

 [@ATT][Clr] = clear command line